isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   TKEY protocol, expressed in seconds.
 Default value is 3600 (one hour).

-- ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but a GSS-TSIG key is available.
+- ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.
   If configured to false (the default) this server is skipped, if configured to true the DNS server is ignored and the DNS update is sent with the configured DHCP-DDNS protection e.g. TSIG key or